petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 — how do you know how many hours and how many minutes it is?

-After thinking a little, it becomes clear that we need to divide math:`N` by 60 (the number of minutes in an hour) with the remainder, so the quotient will be just the number of hours and the remainder will be the number of minutes.
+After thinking a little, it becomes clear that we need to divide :math:`N` by 60 (the number of minutes in one hour) with the remainder, so the quotient will be just the number of hours and the remainder will be the number of minutes.
 Accordingly, we write it::